 My background includes a BSc (Honours) in pharmacology from Glasgow University and a PhD, awarded in 1989, from Strathclyde University.

-Scott is a full-time lecturer in social work within the Department of Psychology, Social Work and Allied Health Sciences at Glasgow Caledonian University.
+Scott is a full-time lecturer within the Department of Social Work.

 Lyle Gray graduated from Glasgow College, the forerunner institution of Glasgow Caledonian University (GCU) in 1989.